Favourited 374 times

-Do you want to help us start up our farm?
+Do you want to help us on our self- sufficient farm?
 We are a young couple Dan Halvard (35, from Norway) and Hanna (27, from England) and Embla (1).

 We live on our old farm in south Gudbrandsdalen, in the east of Norway, on a steep hillside with a wonderful view of the valley, all the way down to Lillehammer.